Speak or Translate me - Click here to activate screen reader, translation and accessibility tools

 • Information about your remuneration such as your entitlement to pension benefits

-The following information is collected from you to comply with our statutory obligations:
+The following information is collected from you to comply with our legal obligations:

 • Information about your nationality and entitlement to work in the UK

-• Details about your pay, tax and national insurance deductions, your P45, P60 and other third party deductions such as court orders.
+• Details about your pay, tax, national insurance number and national insurance deductions, your P45, P60 and other third-party deductions such as court orders or student loans

 • Details of your schedule (days of work and working hours) and attendance at work